rabbah/nimbella-cli/doc/README.md

 ---

-<h2 id="example-create-and-deploy-a-project-with-a-single-action">Example: Create and deploy a project with a single action</h2>
+## Example: Create and deploy a project with a single action

 Let’s start with a really simple example that shows the basics of creating the source code for an action, placing it in a directory structure for a project, and deploying the project.
 This project needs no configuration and creates actions automatically based on the project directory structure.